Effects of stress on memory: Post-traumatic stress disorder

-Post-traumatic stress disorder (PTSD) is an anxiety disorder that can occur after exposure to horrific events, or after a terrifying ordeal where there is immense physical harm that directly or indirectly affects a person.
+Post-traumatic stress disorder (PTSD) is a condition once classified as an anxiety disorder (now under trauma- and stressor- related disorders) that can occur after exposure to horrific events, or after a terrifying ordeal where there is immense physical harm that directly or indirectly affects a person.
 When the memories of these traumas do not subside, a person may begin to avoid anything that would cause them to relive these events.
 When this persists over an extended period of time, one may be said to be suffering from PTSD.
 Examples of events that could lead to the onset of PTSD are war, rape, assault, and childhood neglect.
 It is estimated that approximately 8% of Americans may have this disease which can lead to long-term problems.

 Symptoms include persistent frightened thoughts and memories of the trauma or ordeal and emotional numbness.
 The individual may experience sleeping problems, be easily startled, or experience feelings of detachment or numbness.
 Sufferers may experience depression and/or display self-destructive behaviours.

 There are three categories of symptoms associated with PTSD: